 - A matrix is invertible if and only if the system of linear equations Ax = b has a unique solution for every vector b.

-Let's delve into each of these methods with detailed explanations and examples.
+Let's break down each of these methods with detailed explanations and examples.

 1. Using the Determinant